Careers Programme

 • Hit the ‘Start Quiz’ button.

-• This will then display a number of different statements, you then need to choose the emoji which shows how you most feel about the situation/statement.
+• This will then display several different statements, you then need to choose the emoji which shows how you most feel about the situation/statement.

 • Continue answering how you feel about each statement, the progress bar at the bottom will show how close you are to completing the quiz.

-• Once you have completed the quiz, you’ll then see a range of suggestions based on jobs which are links to your skills and what you enjoy doing the most.
+• Once you have completed the quiz, you’ll see a range of suggestions based on jobs, linked to your skills and what you enjoy doing the most.

 Careerometer

-Use the LMI or Careerometer to gain information, which is reliable about labour market information (LMI).
-This widget can be used to explore and compare key information about occupations and help to support the process of identifying potential future careers.
+Using the LMI or Careerometer to gain information, is reliable about labour market information (LMI).
+This widget can be used to explore and compare key information about occupations and help to identify potential future careers.

-It provides access to a selection of UK headline data relating to pay, weekly hours of work and future employment prospects for different occupations, as well as description of the occupation.
+It provides access to a selection of UK headline data relating to pay, weekly hours of work and future employment prospects for different occupations, and a description of the occupation.
 Type in the title of the job you are interested in and you can compare different occupations and what they might offer you as a potential employee.

 Apprenticeships